Théodore Guérin: Early life and education

 Anne-Thérèse Guérin was born on 2 October 1798, in the village of Étables-sur-Mer in Brittany, France, to Laurent Guérin, an officer in the French Navy under Napoleon Bonaparte, and Isabelle (Lefèvre) Guérin.
 Anne-Thérèse was born near the end of the French Revolution, which led to the Reign of Terror and the establishment of the French First Republic.
 This period of significant change also caused a crisis within French Catholicism, when schools and churches were closed, and many Catholic priests chose exile over death from the guillotine.

 Laurent and Isabelle Guérin had four children, two sons (Jean-Laurent and Laurent-Marie) and two daughters; however, only Anne-Thérèse and her younger sister, Marie-Jeanne, survived to adulthood.
 The Guérin sisters were mostly educated at home by their mother and later by a relative who lived with the family.

 Anne-Thérèse knew from an early age that she would devote her life to serving God.
 At the age of ten, when she was allowed to take her First Communion two years earlier than the custom of the time, she confided to the priest in Etables that she wished to enter a religious community when she was older.

 When Guérin was fifteen, tragedy struck the family.
 Bandits robbed and killed her father as he was traveling home to visit his family.
 The grief proved to be too much for Isabelle Guérin, who already had lost two children, and she fell into a deep depression.
 The teenaged Anne-Thérèse accepted the responsibility of caring for her mother and sister, as well as the family's home and garden.
+When her sister became old enough to take on household tasks, Anne-Therese took sewing jobs and work in a factory to help support the family.
 Around the age of twenty, Guérin asked for her mother's blessing to join a religious order, but Isabelle was still unable to cope with her loss and refused.
 Five years later, Isabelle recognized the depth of Anne-Thérèse's devotion to God and permitted her to leave home to join a convent.